-The forward-looking statements in this MD&A are based on a number of assumptions relating to economic and market conditions as well as the Corporation's operations, financial position and transactions.
+The forward-looking statements in this restated MD&A are based on a number of assumptions relating to economic and market conditions as well as the Corporation's operations, financial position and transactions.
 Examples of such forward-looking statements include, but are not limited to, statements concerning:

-- The outlook whereby our new hotel chain will strengthen Transat's profitability, particularly during winter. - The outlook whereby the Corporation has the resources it needs to meet its 2019 objectives and to continue building on its long-term strategies. - The outlook whereby the Corporation expects revenues and total travellers to increase compared with - The outlook whereby the Corporation expects to generate positive cash flows from operating activities in 2019.
+- The outlook whereby Air Canada will acquire all of the shares of the Corporation. - The outlook whereby if the required regulatory approvals are obtained and conditions are met, it is now expected that the potential transaction with Air Canada will be completed by the second quarter of the 2020 calendar year. - The outlook whereby our new hotel chain will strengthen Transat's profitability, particularly during winter. - The outlook whereby the Corporation has the resources it needs to meet its 2019 objectives and to continue building on its long-term strategies. - The outlook whereby the Corporation expects revenues and total travellers to increase compared with 2018. - The outlook whereby the Corporation expects to generate positive cash flows from operating activities in 2019. - The outlook whereby additions to property, plant and equipment and intangible assets could amount to approximately \$40.0 million, excluding any land and hotel acquisitions related to the development of our hotel chain.

-- The outlook whereby additions to property, plant and equipment and intangible assets could amount to approximately \$40.0 million, excluding any land and hotel acquisitions related to the development of our hotel chain. - The outlook whereby the Corporation will be able to meet its obligations with cash on hand, cash flows from operations and drawdowns under existing credit facilities. - The outlook whereby the Corporation expects that for winter 2019 on the sun destinations market, the impact of fluctuations in the Canadian dollar, combined with increased fuel costs, will result in a 3.4% increase in operating expenses if the dollar against the U.S. dollar and aircraft fuel prices remain stable.
+- The outlook whereby the Corporation will be able to meet its obligations with cash on hand, cash flows from operations and drawdowns under existing credit facilities. - The outlook whereby the Corporation expects that for winter 2019 on the sun destinations market, the impact of fluctuations in the Canadian dollar, combined with increased fuel costs, will result in a 3.4% increase in operating expenses if the dollar against the U.S. dollar and aircraft fuel prices remain stable.

 In making these statements, the Corporation has assumed, among other things, that travellers will continue to travel, that credit facilities will continue to be made available as in the past, that management will continue to manage changes in cash flows to fund working capital requirements for the full year and that fuel prices, foreign exchange rates, selling prices and hotel and other costs will remain stable.
-If these assumptions prove incorrect, actual results and developments may differ materially from those contemplated by the forward-looking statements contained in this MD&A.
+If these assumptions prove incorrect, actual results and developments may differ materially from those contemplated by the forward-looking statements contained in this restated MD&A.